Braithwaite – The Orthodox Church

 On Sunday there is usually someone to open the Church around 9am, and on Saturday evenings at 5:45pm.
 If you need access at any other times, please contact Fr John.

 It is extremely important, to maintain good relations with our neighbours in Braithwaite, that car parking is done sensitively.
 PLEASE DO NOT PARK ON THE GRASS VERGES.
-There is limited, first come – first served, free parking to the left of the chapel, and more parking in the village five minutes walk away.
+There is limited, first come – first served, free parking to the left of the chapel, more parking up the unmetalled road past the church by the pool (see below), and even more parking in the village five minutes walk away.
 We do not have any rights over the land about us, and remember that this is a walk-recreation area, walkers need to park and often get up earlier than Christians!

 Use the google map to find your way.